 Keeneland is the world’s largest Thoroughbred auction house, and we take pride in our history of selling more champions and stakes winners than any other sales company.

+Keeneland began holding annual sales in 1943.
 Prior to World War II, many Kentucky breeders shipped their yearlings to Saratoga, N.Y., each summer to be sold at auction.
-But in 1943, a wartime restriction on rail transport forced breeders to keep their yearlings at home.
-So began Keeneland’s first yearling sale, held under a tent in the track paddock.
+But the wartime restriction on rail transport forced breeders to keep their yearlings at home.
+So began Keeneland’s first yearling sale, held Aug.
+9, 1943, under a tent in the track’s Paddock.
 From that inaugural sale came Hoop, Jr., winner of the 1945 Kentucky Derby.

 Today, we conduct three sales annually.
 Our two signature sales are the September Yearling Sale and the November Breeding Stock Sale.
 We also hold a January Horses of All Ages Sale.